QUT-GenAI-Lab/genai-arcade/_posts/2024-10-11-probable-facts.markdown

 There are many different knowledge systems that define facts in different ways.
 This is part of a field called epistemology, the study of how we know what we know.
 For example:
 - Banks rely on ledgers, rules, and audits
-- Religions may rely on scripture, tradition, or spiritual authority
+- Religions may rely on scripture, tradition, beliefs, or spiritual authority
 - Science uses observation, experimentation, and peer review
 - LLMs use statistical patterns in language data